KillrVideo/killrvideo.github.io/src/site/docs/guides/microservices-tier.md

 definitions for KillrVideo.
 We also created all of our event definitions (which will be published by the services) there as well.
-With all the `.proto` files created, it was now possible for the microservice projects to pull in these files and use the [Protocol Buffers][protobuf] command line compiler along with the [Grpc][grpc] plugin for that compiler to [generate code](http://www.grpc.io/docs/#generating-grpc-code) in any of the supported languages.
+With all the `.proto` files created, it was now possible for the microservice projects to pull in these files and use the [Protocol Buffers][protobuf] command line compiler along with the [gRPC][grpc] plugin for that compiler to [generate code](http://www.grpc.io/docs/#generating-grpc-code) in any of the supported languages.

-## Grpc Client on the Web Server
+## gRPC Client on the Web Server

-You'll remember from the last section that our Web Server is written in NodeJS and uses [Grpc][grpc] to communicate with the various microservices.
+You'll remember from the last section that our Web Server is written in NodeJS and uses [gRPC][grpc] to communicate with the various microservices.
 In order to make this happen, we use the [grpc package on NPM](https://www.npmjs.com/package/grpc) to generate clients that the Web Server can use to call the backend microservices.
-The NodeJS implementation for Grpc currently doesn't generate code files (unlike for example, in C\# and Java), but instead is able to load and parse `.proto` files and then create client objects (with the appropriate method names from the `.proto` files) dynamically at runtime.
+The NodeJS implementation for gRPC currently doesn't generate code files (unlike for example, in C\# and Java), but instead is able to load and parse `.proto` files and then create client objects (with the appropriate method names from the `.proto` files) dynamically at runtime.
 For example: